google/budou/README.md

 ## Supported Language
-- Japanese
+- Japanese (ja)
+- Simplified Chinese (zh)
+- Traditional Chinese (zh-Hans)

-Support for other Asian languages with line break issues, such as Chinese and Thai, will be added as Cloud Natural Language API adds support.
+Support for other Asian languages with line break issues, such as Thai, will be added as Cloud Natural Language API adds support.

 ### Korean support?